isawnyu/mygaz/README.md

+# mygaz

+A python package of command-line tools designed for creation and maintenance of simple, arbitrary gazetteers.
+The package uses a simple, ad hoc JSON file format as its default gazetter storage form and intends to provide mechanisms for exporting same to well-known target formats.

-# Create gazetteer from list of placenames
+## **names2gaz**: create initial gazetteer from a list of placenames

 The ```names2gaz``` command-line script is designed to take a list of placenames and turn them into a structured JSON file in which very similar names have been grouped together on the basis of conservative string cleanup (spaces, Unicode normalization forms) and comparison of lowercase versions from which punctuation and spacing have been stripped.